 - metals: aluminum, cadmium, copper, iron,zinc and lead

 Instructional video about stormwater management for auto recyclers (18 min).
 Developed by Sustainable Conservation with funding from EPA.

 I need permit coverage, where do I begin?

 Most automotive salvage or recycling facilities are required to get a stormwater permit from either EPA or your delegated state agency.
-If your facility is in one of the following areas* then you need to apply for coverage under EPA's Multi-Sector General Permit:
+If your facility is in one of the following areas then you need to apply for coverage under EPA's Multi-Sector General Permit (MSGP):

-*If your facility is not within one of these listed areas, refer to the following table for where to apply in your state.
+If your facility is not within one of these listed areas, contact your state's stormwater program: